disposedtrolley/flypy/README.md

 +   `get_aircraft()` - returns the aircraft code and name
 +   `get_duration()` - returns the duration of the flight in minutes

+`Leg`s can be printed to show a high level overview.

 ### Layover

 A `Layover` has the following methods: